valancej/documentation/_general/about/2fa.md

 In the event that you have lost your device (or authenticator app) as well as your recovery codes, we're unfortunately unable to help you recover your account.
 To avoid hackers using "social engineering" (i.e. tricking us into thinking they're you) to gain access to your account, we don't have the ability to turn off 2FA on your account or otherwise reset it.
 This is why it's important to remember to download your recovery codes before it's too late.

+## Replace Authenticator App

+Should you end up in a situation where you want to use a different authenticator app (or a are setting up a new device), you'll need to reset the 2FA configuration.
+The QR code that is generated can theoretically be used on multiple devices, so if you setup a new device without resetting the 2FA setup, anyone with access to your old authenticator app would still be able to generate valid codes.

+To reset your setup, simply go to you account and click the Reset button.
+This will cause the old configuration to be invalid and a new one to be generated.
+If you don't complete the resetting process, your account will be left without 2FA.

 ## Disabling 2FA